PuertoRico584/aftermath/README.md

 5. Retrieve a client_secret.json file from the Slack (you'll have to change the file extension to .json when you download it) to put in your directory.

-6. Log in to the Cuba 584 Gmail account (login details are in our Drive) in your browser.
+6. Log in to your gmail account in your browser.

 7. Run: